dsaborg/sequence/README.md

 #### Recursion

-There is full support for infinite recursive `Sequence`s, including termination at a known value.
+There is full support for infinite recursive `Sequences`, including termination at a known value.

 ```Java
 Sequence<Integer> fibonacci = Sequence.recurse(Pair.of(0, 1), p -> p.shiftLeft(p.apply(Integer::sum)))